yxuansu/SimCTG/README.md

 # A Contrastive Framework for Neural Text Generation
 **Authors**: Yixuan Su, Tian Lan, Yan Wang, Dani Yogatama, Lingpeng Kong, and Nigel Collier

-Code of our paper: [A Contrastive Framework for Neural Text Generation]()

 ****
 ### Catalogue:
 * <a href='#citation'>1.
 Citation</a>